ericmjl/fast-seqfunc/README.md

 Fast-SeqFunc is a Python package designed for efficient sequence-function modeling for proteins and nucleotide machine learning problems.
 It provides a simple, high-level API that handles sequence embedding methods and automates model selection and training.

+The core purpose of Fast-SeqFunc is to quickly determine if there is meaningful "signal" in your sequence-function data.
+By rapidly building baseline models, you can discover early whether predictive relationships exist in your data and opportunistically use these models for scoring and ranking candidate sequences to test.
+When signal is detected, you can invest your time more effectively in developing advanced models (such as deep neural networks) as a second iteration.

 ### Key Features

 - **Multiple Embedding Methods**: